mdjamilkashemporosh/AuroraMail/README.md

 ```
 The SMTP server will start and listen on ```localhost:8000``` by default or on the PORT specified in the ```.env``` file.

+## Testing

+In sha'Allah, the test code will be released within the next couple of months, as we continue to work diligently on its development.

 ## Contributing

 If you would like to contribute to this web application, please open an issue on GitHub to discuss your ideas or proposed changes.
 Pull requests are also welcome.